xdevplatform/tweet-search/README.md

 - `pip install gapi` (https://github.com/DrSkippy/Gnip-Python-Search-API-Utilities)
 ` `pip install nltk` (http://www.nltk.org/)

-After installing nltk, run the following in the command line
+After installing nltk, run the following in the command line to download the test corpus of movie reviews (used for sentiment analysis of Tweets):

 	import nltk
 	nltk.download()